 The registered land survey shall correctly show the legal description of the parcel of unplatted land represented by said registered land survey and the outside measurements of the parcel of unplatted land and of all tracts delineated therein, the direction of all lines of said tracts to be shown by angles or bearings or other relationship to the outside lines of said registered land survey, and the surveyor shall place monuments in the ground at appropriate corners, and all tracts shall be lettered consecutively beginning with the letter "A." A registered land survey which delineates multilevel tracts shall include a map showing the elevation view of the tracts with their upper and lower boundaries defined by elevations referenced to a mean sea level adjusted datum benchmark.
 None of said tracts or parts thereof may be dedicated to the public by said registered land survey.

 A licensed land surveyor shall certify that the registered land survey is a correct representation of said parcel of unplatted land.
-The registered land survey shall be prepared on four mil transparent reproducible film or the equivalent, and shall be prepared by a photographic process.
+The certification shall be properly acknowledged by the land surveyor on the registered land survey before a notarial officer.
+All signatures on the registered land survey shall be written with black ink and shall not be written with ball point ink.
+The registered land survey shall be prepared on transparent reproducible film or the equivalent with a minimum thickness of four mil, and shall be prepared by a photographic process.
 Sheet size shall be 22 inches by 34 inches.
 A border line shall be placed one-half inch inside the outer edge of the sheet on the top and bottom 34-inch sides; and the right 22-inch side; and two inches inside the outer edge of the sheet on the left 22-inch side.
+Text used on the registered land survey shall not be smaller than eight-point type.
 If the registered land survey consists of more than one sheet, the sheets shall be numbered consecutively.
+The registered land survey shall be labeled "OFFICIAL," and any copy shall be labeled "copy" in the center of the top margin.

 Before filing, however, any survey shall be approved in the manner required for the approval of subdivision plats, which approval shall be endorsed on it or attached to it.